getgud-io/cpp-getgud-sdk/README.md

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars
+* `playerGuid` - player guid which is your player Id that belongs to the player whom is doing this action, max length is 10 chars.
 * `weaponGuid` - guid AKA name of the weapon attack was performed with, max length is 3 chars

 #### Damage Action

 To add a Damage Action to a match, use the `SendDamageAction` function.
-A Damage action is an attack that caused damage to the victim player.
-Damage can be caused not only by the player but by the environment too.
-If the Damage is caused by the environment you can specify this in a playerGuid using predefined variable `GetGudSdk::Values::Environment`
+A Damage action is when a player if hit and loses health, both PVP and PVE.
+If the Damage is caused by the environment you can specify this in a playerGuid using a predefined variable `GetGudSdk::Values::Environment`

 ```cpp
 bool SendDamageAction(std::string matchGuid,